quirinpa/sem/README.md

 TRANSFER - Payment from one participant to another
 ```

 Lines should always be appended at the end of the file.
-And preferably (not strictly necessary), they are ordered by DATE.
+It is assumed that they are ordered by the first DATE expressed in the line.

 All dates should be in UTC ISO-8601 format, like this: "2022-03-21T08:40:23Z".
 Optionally, we can have a date only, like "2022-02-01", this is assumed as "2022-01-31T24:00:00Z".

 Comments start with "#".
-Everything after "#" is not processed.
+It is assumed that the required items in the line are present before the "#", except in cases where there is a "#" at the start of a line.

 ## Participant begins renting a room
 ```